 You can see the lists of Navigator grant recipients for each year on this page.

 How can I find a Navigator in my area?

 You can see a list of the organizations that have received federal Navigator grants on this page.
-That page will be updated in August/September 2021 with Navigator funding grants for the 2022 plan year; it will include more organizations and larger grant amounts than prior years.
-For the 2021 plan year, these are the organizations that received federal Navigator grants.
+That page was updated in August 2021 with Navigator funding grants for the 2022 plan year, which include more organizations and larger grant amounts than prior years.

 I'm self-employed.
 Is it better for me to buy health insurance through a broker, or through the exchange?

 Legislation signed today provides substantial premium tax credits and cost-sharing reductions to Americans receiving unemployment benefits.